toshi0383/cmdshelf/README.md

 # TODO
 - Cache feature for blob
-- Potential command name collision issue (for now, first one is picked)
 - Support Makefile...?
 - Branch support for remote
 - Leave SwiftPM git tag version in .cmdshelf.yml